 - Advances to the next page if validation passes

-Section titled “Previous button”Appears on pages after the first page.
-Allows users to go back and review or edit previous answers.
+Section titled “Back button”When enabled, the back button appears on eligible pages after the first page in the respondent’s flow.
+It lets users go back and review or edit previous answers.

 Behavior: